 What Is the Process for Applying for Asylum in the U.S.?

-Applying for asylum in the U.S. involves several stages, starting with the submission of Form I-589, Application for Asylum and for Withholding of Removal.
-This must be filed within one year of your arrival in the U.S., although exemptions exist for changed circumstances.
-After submission, your application will be reviewed, and you may be scheduled for an interview before an asylum officer where your eligibility will be assessed.
+Applying for asylum in the U.S. involves several steps, beginning with submitting Form I-589, Application for Asylum and for Withholding of Removal.
+This form must be filed within one year of your arrival, unless an exception applies.
+After submitting your application, you may be scheduled for an interview before an asylum officer.

-If your claim is not approved during the initial interview, your case may be referred to immigration court for a formal hearing where further evidence can be presented.
-Throughout this process, having legal representation from an asylum attorney Washington, DC, residents trust, like those at Patel Law Group, ensures that your rights are protected and your application is as compelling as possible.
+If your claim is not approved during the interview, your case could be referred to immigration court for a formal hearing, where you may present additional evidence.
+Having legal representation from an asylum attorney in Washington, DC, such as those at Patel Law Group, helps ensure your rights are protected and your application is clearly presented.

 How Long Does It Take to Get Asylum in Washington, DC?